 FPIs Stay Net Sellers For The Second Straight Day

-Foreign portfolio investors offloaded stocks worth Rs 3,064.2 crore on Thursday, according to provisional data from the NSE.
+Foreign portfolio investors offloaded stocks worth Rs 1,335.5 crore, according to provisional data from the NSE.

-Overseas investors remained net sellers of Indian equities for the second consecutive session on Thursday.Foreign portfolio investors offloaded stocks worth Rs 3,064.2 crore on Thursday, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 2,276.9 crore, the NSE data showed.Foreign institutions have been net sellers of Rs 30,663 crore worth...
+Overseas investors remained net sellers of Indian equities for the second consecutive session on Tuesday.Foreign portfolio investors offloaded stocks worth Rs 1,335.5 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 1,491.3 crore, the NSE data showed.Foreign institutions have been net sellers of Rs 29,347 crore worth of Indian eq...

-Foreign portfolio investors offloaded stocks worth Rs 3,064.2 crore on Thursday, according to provisional data from the National Stock Exchange.
+Foreign portfolio investors offloaded stocks worth Rs 1,335.5 crore, according to provisional data from the National Stock Exchange.

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on NDTV Profit.